izotx/JMCFlexibleLayout/README.md

 ```

 ###  Creating custom collection view cells .
-To do it you have to create a data structure that subclasses from FlexibleCollectionCell.
+To do it you have to create a data structure that inherits from FlexibleCollectionCell.
 If you decide to use your own cell, you have to override configureWithItem method and customize the look of your cell.

 ```swift